Off-Grid Solar System Design: The Complete Guide to Load Calculation, Sizing & Component Selection

 Creating Your Comprehensive Appliance Inventory

-For every single item on your list, you need to hunt down two key pieces of information:
+For every single item on your list, you need to find two key pieces of information:

 - Running Wattage: The power a device draws while it's actively on.
 Find this on the appliance's data sticker or in the user manual.